QuantumFluxAlgo/prism-apex-tool/docs/compliance/rule-engine.md

 - Operators see compliance alerts before inputting trades.
 - Violations mean: **do not place ticket**.

-## TODO
+## Future Work
-- Add complete rule mappings from Apex docs.
+- Map remaining Apex rules into `apex/rules.json`.
-- Add diagrams of compliance flow.
+- Add a diagram of the compliance flow.